-I am Hedvi Beach.
-Am I just any other seashore?
-No!
-I am a tranquil beach resting peacefully tucked away in the coves on Konkan region.
+Hedvi Beach is a tranquil beach resting peacefully tucked away in the coves on the Konkan region.
 Hedvi Beach is not just any sun and sand beaches, which people visit and forget.
-I have a divine presence lying in the lap on nature that reflects our culture and Hindu mythology.
+Hedavi Beach a divine presence lying in the lap on nature that reflects our culture and Hindu mythology.

-The black sands of my cove stretch between the Guhagar and Velaneshwar white-sand beaches and end at the famous Uma Maheshwari Temple.
-Clusters of solid rocks dominate me, with milky white tidal waves washing my feet.
+The black sands of the Hedvi Beach cove stretch between the Guhagar and Velaneshwar white-sand beaches and end at the famous Uma Maheshwari Temple.
+Clusters of solid rocks dominate the beach, with milky white tidal waves washing its feet.

-But my story doesn’t begin here.
-I belong to the ear of Hindu Gods and my history dates back to the mythological saga where Hindu Gods like Ganesha and Goddess Lakshmi visited me themselves.
-The temple build in Hedvi Beach serenity is ancient in its existence and rare in its form.
+Hedvi Beach belongs to the ear of Hindu Gods and its history dates back to the mythological saga where Hindu Gods like Ganesha and Goddess Lakshmi visited Hedavi themselves.
+The temple builds in Hedvi Beach serenity is ancient in its existence and rare in its form.

-People from all across the country come to my beach and visit this ancient temple to seek blessings and attain salvation.
-I have a grand ceremony held in my vicinity of the temple with thousands of people attending the chariot procession in the Magh period of the Hindu calendar.
+People from all across the country come to Hedvi Beach and visit this ancient temple to seek blessings and attain salvation.
+Hedavi has a grand ceremony held in its vicinity of the temple with thousands of people attending the chariot procession in the Magh period of the Hindu calendar.

-You can reach my ‘rusticville’ destination, which I am famously known as; by either road or a local ferry.
-Reach Hedvi Beach as you witness a rare phenomenon of nature where my rocks have been continuously graded by the sea and resulted in the formation of a 20 feet deep ridge or gorge which id 1-2 feet in width.
+You can reach the ‘Rustic Ville’ destination, which Hedvi is famously known as; by either road or a local ferry.
+Reach Hedvi Beach as you witness a rare phenomenon of nature where the rocks have been continuously graded by the sea and resulted in the formation of a 20 feet deep ridge or gorge which id 1-2 feet in width.

-Experience the sheer gush of sea in a rustic backdrop surrounded by the serenity of Gods themselves as it is believed that I am one of the rare places on earth where Gods set their feet!
+Experience the sheer gush of the sea in a rustic backdrop surrounded by the serenity of Gods themselves as it is believed that Hedvi Beach is one of the rare places on earth where Gods set their feet!